 In addition to saving the foundation, an existing detached garage was transformed into the artist’s studio.
 A new carport sits against the hillside, at the base of the driveway; composed of concrete, corten steel and oxidized cedar boards.

 We have enjoyed a seamless relationship with this site, designing buildings in a few stages.
 Andrew began design of the house as project manager at Regan Bice Architects.
 When he left to establish Fischer Architecture in 2006 the homeowners wished to follow him, so retained our firm to complete the house through construction.
-In 2008 we designed a new carport to compliment the house, then some years later the house was sold.
-The new Kent Woodlands homeowners have hired us to continue, for the design of a new pool house and remodel of the swimming pool, which is due to be completed in 2016.
+In 2008 we designed a new carport to complement the house, then some years later the house was sold.
+The new Kent Woodlands homeowners hired us to continue with the design of a new pool house and remodel of the swimming pool.

 House completed in collaboration with Regan Bice Architects, 2007